 There are a number of different randomised controlled trials and pilot studies of Tuning in to Kids® conducted by our team as well as researchers in different countries around the world.
 See below for further information.

-Tuning in to Teens™ (TINT) is an evidence-based adaptation of the Tuning in to Kids® (TIK) parenting program, developed by Associate Professor Sophie Havighurst, Ann Harley and Dr Christiane Kehoe.
+Tuning in to Teens™ (TINT) is an evidence-based adaptation of the Tuning in to Kids® (TIK) parenting program, developed by Professor Sophie Havighurst, Ann Harley and Dr Christiane Kehoe.
 Originally published in 2012, a second edition of the program was published in 2019.

 The TINT program has a similar core focus on teaching parents and carers emotion coaching skills, but in this case for use with young people aged 10-18 years.
 The program differs from TIK in focusing specifically on the developmental needs of teenagers, integrating a greater focus on acceptance/empathy and helping parents and carers to manage their own responses when adolescents reject or push them away as the young person seeks greater autonomy.